cerha/pytis/readme.md

 Pytis is a tool for software developers which makes it possible to build information systems declaratively by defining abstract specifications of database views in Python and let the system do the rest.
-Based on these specifications Pytis automatically manages data models in a relational database and creates user interfaces (forms to work with the data) according to these abstract specifications.
+Pytis automatically manages data models in a relational database and creates user interfaces (forms to work with the data) according to these abstract specifications.

 Pytis currently implements:
 * comprehensive PostgreSQL database support